Generics and TypeVar in Python: Static Analysis Workflows & CI Integration

 Variance Control & Subtyping Safety

 Configure covariance, contravariance, and invariance to prevent type-unsafe generic assignments.
-Mutable containers default to invariance.
-This prevents accidental mutation of derived types through base references.
+Mutable containers default to invariance, preventing accidental mutation of derived types through base references.

 Apply covariant=True exclusively for read-only generic interfaces.
 Use contravariant=True for callback signatures and consumer patterns.
-Debugging invariance errors requires understanding that list[Derived] cannot safely substitute list[Base].
-Switch to Sequence[T] or Iterable[T] for read operations.
+The key invariance rule: list[Derived] cannot safely substitute list[Base].
+Switch to Sequence[T] or Iterable[T] for read-only operations.

 T_co = TypeVar("T_co", covariant=True)